 - Placement of deep restorations.

-If the treatment is carried out over a number of visits, a small pledget of bactericidal medication may be placed in the pulp chamber secured by a temporary filling.
-Once completed the root is then sealed and a conventional filling placed.
-Root filled teeth are more likely to break than healthy unrestored teeth, so your dentist may suggest placing a crown to help prevent this occurrence.
+If the treatment is carried out over a number of visits, a small pledget (a small cotton wool ball) of bactericidal medication may be placed in the pulp chamber, secured by a temporary filling.
+Once completed, the root is then sealed, and a conventional filling placed.
+Root filled teeth are more likely to break than healthy unrestored teeth, so your Dentist may suggest placing a crown to help prevent this occurrence.

-A root filling can sometimes be a complex procedure and is an NHS Band 2 Treatment.
-If your dentist can foresee problems with carrying out this treatment he may suggest a referral to a specialist.
+A root filling can sometimes be a complex procedure.
+If your Dentist can foresee problems with carrying out this treatment, they may suggest a referral to a specialist.

-Are your teeth stained, chipped, or not aligned on top of each other?
-Veneers are a good treatment option to consider because they look like natural teeth and don't require a major procedure.
+If your teeth are stained, chipped, or not aligned on top of each other, veneers are a good treatment option to consider because they look like natural teeth and don't require a major procedure.

 A veneer is a very thin, tooth-coloured piece of porcelain (like a false finger nail) that is bonded on top of your own tooth.
-Based on your needs, we can adjust the shape of your veneers to make your teeth overall look longer and or closer together.
+Based on your needs, we can adjust the shape of your veneers to make your teeth look longer and/or closer together.
 You can have just one veneer or a whole set, known as a smile makeover.